 Work environment and any physical restrictions.
 The distance the load has to be transported should be carefully evaluated.
 For extended travels, a powered pedestrian tug should be explored.
 For intense and high use applications castor design and wheel compositions are critical factors for a successful, safe work outcome.

-Pushing loads is always better than pulling as it requires less pressure on the lower back and allows the operator to utilize their own body weight to help move the load.
+Pushing loads is always better than pulling as it requires less pressure on the lower back and allows the operator to utilise their own body weight to help move the load.
 It is also safer because there generally will be better vision in relation to the direction of travel.

 Floor conditions should also be investigated.
 The construction and quality of the floor surface will impact on the push/pull effort required to move the load.
 Ramps and sloping walkways may require the use of mechanical assistance to assist in moving heavy goods up inclined gradients.